Hair (musical): Revision for Broadway

 Hair underwent a thorough overhaul between its closing at the Cheetah in January 1968 and its Broadway opening three months later.
 The off-Broadway book, already light on plot, was loosened even further and made more realistic.
 Thirteen new songs were added, including "Let the Sun Shine In", to make the ending more uplifting.

-Before the move to Broadway, the creative team hired director Tom O'Horgan, who had built a reputation directing experimental theater at the La MaMa Experimental Theatre Club.
+Before the move to Broadway, the creative team hired director Tom O'Horgan, who had built a reputation directing experimental theater at La MaMa E.T.C.
 He had been the authors' first choice to direct the Public Theater production, but he was in Europe at the time.
-Newsweek described O'Horgan's directing style as "sensual, savage, and thoroughly musical ... [he] disintegrates verbal structure and often breaks up and distributes narrative and even character among different actors. ...
+Newsweek called O'Horgan's directing style "sensual, savage, and thoroughly musical ... [he] disintegrates verbal structure and often breaks up and distributes narrative and even character among different actors. ...
 He enjoys sensory bombardment."
-In rehearsals, O'Horgan used techniques passed down by Viola Spolin and Paul Sills involving role playing and improvisational "games".
-Many of the improvisations tried during this process were incorporated into the Broadway script.
+O'Horgan and the writers rearranged scenes to increase the experimental aspects.
+In rehearsals, O'Horgan used techniques passed down by Viola Spolin and Paul Sills involving role playing and improvisational "games", many of which were incorporated into the Broadway script.
 O'Horgan and new choreographer Julie Arenal encouraged freedom and spontaneity in their actors, introducing "an organic, expansive style of staging" that had never been seen before on Broadway.
-The inspiration to include nudity came when the authors saw an anti-war demonstration in Central Park where two men stripped naked as an expression of defiance and freedom, and they decided to incorporate the idea into the show.
+The inspiration to include nudity came when the authors saw an antiwar demonstration in Central Park in which two men stripped naked as an expression of defiance and freedom.
 O'Horgan had used nudity in many of the plays he directed, and he helped integrate the idea into the fabric of the show.

-Papp declined to pursue a Broadway production, and so Butler produced the show himself.
-For a time it seemed that Butler would be unable to secure a Broadway theater, as the Shuberts, Nederlanders and other theater owners deemed the material too controversial.
-However, Butler had family connections and knew important people; he persuaded Biltmore Theatre owner David Cogan to make his venue available.
+Papp declined to pursue a Broadway production, so Butler produced the show himself.
+For a time it seemed that he would be unable to secure a Broadway theater, as the Shuberts, Nederlanders and other theater owners deemed the material too controversial.
+But Butler had family connections and knew important people; he persuaded Biltmore Theatre owner David Cogan to make his venue available.
+The stage design was completely open, with no curtain and the fly area and grid exposed to the audience.
+The proscenium arch was outlined with climb-ready scaffolding.
+The spare set was painted in shades of grey, with street graffiti stenciled on the stage.
+The stage was raked, and a tower of abstract scaffolding upstage at the rear merged a Native American totem pole and a modern sculpture of a crucifix-shaped tree.
+This scaffolding was decorated with found objects that the cast gathered from New York's streets, including a life-size papier-mâché bus driver, a head of Jesus and a neon marquee of the Waverly movie theater in Greenwich Village.
+The costumes were based on hippie street clothes, made more theatrical with enhanced color and texture.
+Some of these included mixed parts of military uniforms, bell-bottom jeans with Ukrainian embroidery, tie dyed T-shirts and a red, white and blue fringed coat.